freepn/fpnd/README_release-notes_latest.rst

 For supported Linux distributions:

 * Ubuntu bionic, focal
-* Kali (other ubuntu derivatives should also work)
+* Kali (other ubuntu derivatives with recent Python3 should also work)

   + use the `PPA on Launchpad`_